SattesKrokodil/Adventure-Pack/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug reports
-about: Create a report to help us improve
+about: report a bug to the team
 title: ''
+labels: ''
+assignees: ''

 ---